-Tutorial on our “non-local brain” simulation

-Setting up things
+Setting things up

-The simulation “non-local brain” is executed in NetLogo using the file Netlogo_Non_Local_Information_Processing_xxx.nlogo.
+The simulation “non-local brain” is executed in NetLogo using the file Netlogo_Non_Local_Information_Processing.nlogo.

 The tutorial explains our program written in NetLogo language.
 It shows versatile applications of our software and how we model different information transmission processes in the brain.
 Moreover, our software can directly visualize emergent phenomena in neuron populations (eg. in the associative cortex).
 Such populations are generated defining simple and basic rules for each neuron.